flurdy/blog/_posts/2019-02-22-migrate-blog-to-jekyll.md

 * Static HTML, so fast, and secure.
 * Markdown for posts.
 * Self hosted (not always a good thing, but works better for me).
-* Easy and extensive chose of themes.
+* Easy and extensive choice of themes.

 ### Creating a Jekyll blog